Ian729/MarkusScript/README.md

 3. input username and password

 ## Next step
-1. Add check points(compare online score with local version, if different, send a text message to user's phone)
+~~1.
+Add check points(compare online score with local version, if different, send a text message to user's phone)~~
 2. Add automation(cron or other automation tool)